paulmillr/noble-hashes/README.md

 - 🔒 [**Audited**](#security) by an independent security firm
 - 🔻 Tree-shakeable: unused code is excluded from your builds
 - 🏎 Fast: hand-optimized for caveats of JS engines
-- 🔍 Reliable: chained / sliding window / DoS tests and fuzzing ensure correctness
+- 🔍 Reliable: chained / sliding window / DoS / ACVP tests and fuzzing
 - 🔁 No unrolled loops: makes it easier to verify and reduces source code size up to 5x
 - 🦘 Includes SHA, RIPEMD, BLAKE, HMAC, HKDF, PBKDF, Scrypt, Argon2
 - 🥈 Optional, friendly wrapper over native WebCrypto